sprx97/tjgamesssbds/README.txt

 It seems that everything is set up.
 Feel free to edit, but ***LEAVE DESCRIPTIVE COMMITS*** I don't want to have to spend forever figuring out who edited what when.
+Also, check recent commits before you edit, to get a feel for what is being done, what needs to be done, and what hasn't been started yet.
+Also check out the wiki for a simple TODO list (thanks to Patrick!).

 As for directions: